awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-delegate-sender-tasks-notifications.md

 1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.

-1. In the left navigation pane, choose **Cross\-Account Notifications**\.
+1. In the navigation pane, choose **Cross\-Account Notifications**\.

 1. Choose **Add Notification Config**\.

-1. In the **Edit Notification Configuration** dialog box, enter the ARN of the identity that the identity owner has authorized you to use, and for which you want to configure notifications\.
-The identity cannot belong to the account that is currently logged in\.
-If you want to configure notifications for your own identities, see [Configuring Amazon SNS Notifications for Amazon SES](configure-sns-notifications.md)\.
+1. On the **Add Notification Configuration** dialog box, for **Identity ARN**, type the ARN of the identity that you want to configure notifications for\.
+The identity can't belong to the account that you're currently logged in to\.

-1. Specify the existing Amazon SNS topics that you want to use for bounces, complaints, or deliveries, or create a new Amazon SNS topic\.
+1. Select the Amazon SNS topics that you want to use for bounces, complaints, or deliveries\.
+You can also create new Amazon SNS topics for these notifications\.
 **Important**
-The Amazon SNS topics that you use for Amazon SES notifications must be within the same AWS Region in which you are using Amazon SES\.
+The Amazon SNS topics that you use for Amazon SES notifications must be in the same AWS Region that you use for sending email using Amazon SES\.

    You can choose to publish bounce, complaint, and delivery notifications to the same Amazon SNS topic or to different Amazon SNS topics\.
 If you want to use an Amazon SNS topic that you do not own, then the owner of that topic must configure an Amazon SNS access policy that allows your account to call the `SNS:Publish` action on their topic\.
 For information about how to control access to your Amazon SNS topic through the use of IAM policies, see [Managing Access to Your Amazon SNS Topics](http://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage.html)\.

 1. Choose **Save Config** to save your notification configuration\.
 There may be a brief delay before these changes take effect\.

-   After you have configured your settings, you will receive bounce, complaint, or delivery notifications for the Amazon SNS topic\.
-These notifications follow the structure described in [Amazon SNS Notification Contents for Amazon SES](notification-contents.md)\.

 ## Editing an Amazon SES Cross\-Account Notification Configuration<a name="sending-authorization-delegate-sender-tasks-management-edit"></a>